Home / GFH Insights / Greek sukuk market is an untapped opportunity set to flourish

 What is a green sukuk?

-A sukuk is a financial product whose terms and structures comply with Shari’ah, with the intention of creating returns similar to those of conventional fixed-income instruments like bonds.
-Unlike conventional bonds, they cannot be used to finance impermissible activities like gambling, tobacco, and weapons manufacturing.
-They are also structured to avoid high degrees of leverage and speculation.
-A green sukuk is a sukuk that is issued to finance assets that benefit the environment, such as renewable energy projects.
-There are several types of green sukuk, including sovereign (issued by a government) and corporate (issued by a private sector organisation).
+A green sukuk is a sustainability-linked financial product whose terms and structures comply with Shari’ah.
+It aims to create returns similar to those of conventional green bonds.
+A green sukuk is issued to finance assets that benefit the environment, such as renewable energy projects.

 For example, Saudi Arabia plans to generate 50% of its electricity from clean sources by 2030, while the UAE aims to increase the contribution of clean energy in the total energy mix to 50% by 2050.
 Bahrain has already achieved 95% of the national renewable energy target of 250 megawatts by 2025.

-A new report from Strategy & Middle East, called Middle East green finance: A $2 trillion opportunity, highlights the incentives for governments to invest in sustainability related projects.
+A report from Strategy & Middle East, called Middle East green finance: A $2 trillion opportunity, highlights the incentives for governments to invest in sustainability related projects.
 It claims the GCC can unlock $2 trillion in cumulative GDP contribution and more than one million jobs in addition to foreign direct investment in sustainable industries through green finance.

 Cultivating green sukuks